 A connector gathers data from public cloud applications with just a little configuration.

-The Zenoss Collector framework gathers data through agents or a variety of plugins, including ZenPack Adapter.
+The Zenoss Collector framework gathers data through agents or a variety of datasources, including ZenPack Adapter.
 ZenPack Adapter provides the services that ZenPacks require—without a Collection Zone.